Mfuwe, our flagship project!

 In addition, we have trained scouts and rangers of BioCarbon Partners and the Department of National Parks and Wildlife in first aid in snakebites.

-Sensitise the community about snake safety (how to act in snake encounters, how to avoid being bitten, how to keep snakes away from your home, etc.).
-As part of the sensitisation, brochures, both in English and in the local language will be handed out and posters will be provided for public places.
+We sensitise the community about snake safety.
+As part of the sensitisation, brochures, both in English and in the local language (Nyanja) are being handed out and posters will be provided for public places.